vvv/cv/cv.md

 **Containerization and Orchestration**:
 - Familiar with Docker (Dockerfiles, docker compose) and basic interaction with Kubernetes (`kubectl`, OpenLens)

+**Cloud Technologies**:
+- Experienced with AWS services including EC2, EBS, S3, ECS, CloudFront, and Lambda

+**API Tools**:
+- Experienced in implementing and debugging HTTP APIs using tools like Insomnia, Postman, and Wireshark

 **Performance Engineering**:
 - Proficient in performance engineering tools like Criterion and flamegraph-rs

-**API Tools**:
-- Experienced in implementing and debugging HTTP APIs using tools like Insomnia, Postman, and Wireshark
+**Security**:
+- Basic exposure to computer security domain through work on a ransomware detection team

+**Documentation**:
+- Experience writing technical specifications in the form of RFC-like documents

 **Version Control**:
 - Proficient with Git, recognized as team's "Bash/Git go-to guy"

-**Security**:
-- Basic exposure to computer security domain through work on a ransomware detection team

-**Cloud Technologies**:
-- Experienced with AWS services including EC2, EBS, S3, ECS, CloudFront, and Lambda

 **Editors**:
 - Proficient with vanilla & Doom Emacs, VS Code, Neovim

+**AI Assistants:**
+- Proficient in utilizing AI tools like ChatGPT-4 and CoPilot in daily tasks

 **Leadership and Mentoring**:
 - Team leadership and mentoring experience

-**Community Involvement**:
-- Organized several hackathons and a Rust Hack & Learn meetup

-**AI Assistants:**
-- Proficient in utilizing AI tools like ChatGPT-4 and CoPilot in daily tasks

 ## Work Experience